-If there is Crown land within the distances identified in the following table, the applicants should consider if there is a potential for the project to impact Section 35 rights and if so, include

-Indigenous groups in the PIP.
+If there is Crown land within the distances identified in the following table, the applicants should consider if there is a potential for the project to impact Section 35 rights and if so, include Indigenous groups in the PIP.
 Applicants are encouraged to be aware of the government of Alberta's consultation policies and guidelines, and to use the government of Alberta's Landscape Analysis Indigenous Relations Tool (LAIRT) to inform their decisions about consultation.
 If no steps were undertaken by the applicant to identify and consult with Indigenous groups, the applicant must provide an explanation for that decision.

-Type of facility application Notification Personal consultation Solar power plant or battery storage facility less than 150 kW - urban and rural Notification is not required, however any potential effects on persons or the environment must be taken into account in the design and installation of the project.
+Type of facility application Notification Personal consultation Solar power plant or energy storage facility less than 150 kW - urban and rural Notification is not required, however any potential effects on persons or the environment must be taken into account in the design and installation of the project.
 The Commission retains the jurisdiction to investigate issues that may arise in relation to the project.
-N/A Power plants or battery storage facilities, less than one megawatt - urban.
-Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the first row of occupied properties surrounding the proposed development, and consider including areas N/A
+N/A Power plants or energy storage facilities, less than one megawatt - urban.
+Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the first row of occupied properties surrounding the proposed development, and consider including areas beyond the first row of occupied properties surrounding the proposed development.
+N/A For wind and solar power plants, provide personal notification to the owners of any registered aerodrome within 4,000 metres from the proposed turbine locations, or the edge of the proposed power plant site boundary for solar plants, and provide public notification to owners of unregistered aerodromes within 4,000 metres measured from proposed turbine locations, or from the edge of the proposed solar power plant site boundary, respectively.
+Power plants or energy storage facilities, one to 10 megawatts - urban.
+Provide personal notification to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the first row of occupied properties surrounding the proposed development, and consider including areas beyond the first row of occupied properties surrounding the proposed development.
+If the applicant considers that certain landowners that should be notified of the proposed project may be missed because Applicants should consider personal consultation to occupants, residents, landowners, First Nation reserves, and Metis Settlements within the first row of occupied properties surrounding the proposed development, as the circumstances require.